Enes Sipović: Kerala Blasters

 On 31 July 2021, Sipović joined Kerala Blasters on a one-year deal.
 He made his debut for the club on 11 September 2021 against Indian Navy in the 2021 Durand Cup after having named in squad for the tournament.
 He made his league debut in the 2021–22 Indian Super League season in the match against NorthEast United FC on 15 November, which ended in a 0–0 draw.
 He played in the 1–1 draw against SC East Bengal on 18 December, where he was substituted in the first half for Abdul Hakku after he was contracted with an injury.
 On 17 December, the club gave a statement that Sipović has sustained a grade one injury to his quadriceps muscle and would be out for two weeks for recovery.
 He returned to pitch in the match against Jamshedpur FC as a substitute in the 86th minute for Ruivah Hormipam on 26 December, which ended in a 1–1 draw.
 He scored his debut goal in the match against SC East Bengal on 14 February 2022, which they won 1–0 due to his thumping header.

 International career

-At international level, Sipović had represented Bosnia and Herzegovina under-21 team.
+At international level, Sipović represented the Bosnia and Herzegovina under-21 national team.